 Day to day, IT operations are fairly simple.
 Employees experiencing tech difficulties fill out a ticket, an IT team member resolves the ticket, and work continues.
 Easy, right?
 The pitfall is the danger of falling too far into this comfortable routine and not taking necessary time to think about the future.

-As an IT team leader, ask yourself what you want your department to look like in six months.
+F1 IT Support Canberra advise that if you are IT team leader, ask yourself what you want your department to look like in six months.
 How about a year from now?
 Five years?
 Ten?
 If you’re a team leader, think like a business owner.
 If you’re a business owner, think like an IT manager.
 Collaborate together on how you can shape the IT department to support the long-term goals of your company.

 Did you know that around 40% of cyber-attacks perpetrated by hackers are carried out against small and medium sized businesses?
 These companies usually don’t have the money necessary to implement the type of security you’d see at a Fortune 500 company, making them attractive targets.
 Client data can be stolen from unsecured databases, or malware can hold critical servers for ransoms of up to $100,000.

 The disaster doesn’t even need to be malicious.
 An obsolete but critical server could go down for good, or a fire in the IT room could wipe out all your business records.

 Fortunately, you don’t need Fortune 500 level security to keep your company safe from these attacks, as long as you periodically (think quarterly) evaluate and update your security protocols.
 A good IT team conducts regular security penetration or catastrophic disaster recovery drills and tests.
 These tasks can reveal potential gaps in a business’ infrastructure before they become critical.
 Many “white hat” security consultants are available for hire, who will attempt to get at your company’s important data – and then tell you what worked, what didn’t, and what you should change.